SenseNet/docs.sensenet.com/content/tutorials/webhooks.md

 ---
-title: "Working with WebHooks"
+title: "Webhooks"
-metaTitle: "sensenet Tutorials - WebHooks"
+metaTitle: "sensenet Tutorials - Webhooks"
-metaDescription: "sensenet - WebHooks"
+metaDescription: "sensenet - Webhooks"
 ---

 To learn the basic concepts of WebHooks in sensenet, please [visit this article](/concepts/webhooks).
 In this article you'll learn how can you subscribe to webhooks and how can you handle the requests sensenet makes.